 Your credit isn’t only important in the lead-up to buying a home.
 Credit scores are commonly used as an indicator for your overall financial health.
 Establishing strong credit habits and protecting your score can help you remain financially independent throughout your entire life.

 Monitor your credit score for fluctuations and suspicious activity.
 Most card issuers have mobile apps, and many have built-in credit monitoring benefits for all cardholders.
-A lot of card issuers and banks allow you to set up purchase notifications, which can also help you stay on top of spending while watching out for fraudulent charges.
+A lot of card issuers and banks also allow you to set up purchase notifications, which can also help you stay on top of spending while watching out for fraudulent charges.

 Another way you can protect your credit is by protecting your personal information.
 Never give out private information like usernames, passwords or account numbers over the phone or through email.

 Finally, avoid using your credit cards more than is necessary.
 Pay them in full each month to avoid incurring interest charges and keep your credit score in good shape.
 And maintain a savings account for emergencies and large purchases.

 The bottom line